thehatworks/indie-stack-opinionated/README.md

 ### Getting Help with Deployment

 If you run into any issues deploying to Fly, make sure you've followed all of the steps above and if you have, then post as many details about your deployment (including your app name) to [the Fly support community](https://community.fly.io).
 They're normally pretty responsive over there and hopefully can help resolve any of your deployment issues and questions.

-## GitHub Actions

-We use GitHub Actions for continuous integration and deployment.
-Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.

 ## Testing